-Professor of Sculpture Claire Lieberman and Professor of Communications Brent Simonds have been awarded Outstanding University Creative Activity Awards, and Assistant Professor Dan Ozminkowski has been honored with the Creative Activity Initiative Award.
+Professor of Sculpture Claire Lieberman and Professor of Communication Brent Simonds have been awarded Outstanding University Creative Activity Awards, and Assistant Professor Dan Ozminkowski has been honored with the Creative Activity Initiative Award.
 All will be honored at the Founders Day Convocation on February 21.

 Lieberman is a sculptor and installation artist whose practice explores the relationship between play and violence in contemporary culture.
 She carves marble and sometimes combines it with unexpected materials such as Jell-O and video.
 Lieberman is represented by Massey Klein Gallery in New York, which published a hard-bound book on her work in 2018.
 She holds a bachelor’s degree from Tufts University and Boston Museum School and has an MFA with distinction from Pratt Institute.